ltung7/idosell/readme.md

 ### Complex objects

-For POST and PUT requests, there is usually a main parameter with array of very complex Objects like list of products to add / edit. *append()* method allows you to use them in a more simplistic way without worrying about the array itself;
+For POST and PUT requests, there is usually a main parameter with an array of very complex objects, like a list of products to add / edit. *The append()* method allows you to use them in a more simplistic way without worrying about the array itself.

 ```javascript
 const updatedProducts = idosellRequest.putProducts